-Local Motion is pleased to partner with Richmond's Trails Committee and Climate Action Committee to document community support for making West Main Street safer for biking and walking.
-Better, safer access to the Richmond Park & Ride would encourage car-pooling and Link bus use.
-The Park & Ride is at capacity most days, which limits its use.
-Richmond residents want to see improved access, including better accommodations for active transportation (biking and walking).
-Immediately (prior to eventual Route 2 rebuild) we propose re-striping the shoulder marking (white lines) to increase shoulder widths by 1 foot on each side by reducing marked lanes from 12 ft to 11 ft. bringing the widths to the VTRANS standard for state highway lanes - we're simply asking them to comply with their own standard.
-This low cost, sensible improvement will work better for everyone.
+Local Motion is pleased to have partnered with Richmond's Trails Committee and Climate Action Committee to document community support for making West Main Street safer - especially better accommodation for biking and walking.
+This road is a key link to Richmond Park & Ride and to residences, businesses and conserved land.
+The immediate request (prior to eventual Route 2 rebuild) is for a low cost, sensible improvement: re-striping the shoulder marking (white lines) to increase shoulder widths by 1 foot on each side by reducing marked lanes from 12 ft to 11 ft.
+This campaign gained a huge community response, and has now been submitted to the planning authorities at Town, County and State levels

 THE OPPORTUNITY: Ask the Richmond Select Board, the Regional Planning Commission and Vermont's Transportation Agency to move ahead as soon as possible on practical, locally appropriate bike & walk improvements on West Main Street.
 This heavily used route connects the Village to the Park & Ride, and I-89 ramps and is currently unsafe for bicycle and pedestrian traffic.
 The Town and the Chittenden County Regional Planning Commission (CCRPC) have identified a number of possible improvements - now is the time to implement them.
 A show of public support will help to make this a priority.